Darren McFadden: 2005 season

-In 2005, his true freshman season, McFadden rushed for 1,113 yards and 11 touchdowns on 176 attempts.
-He was an integral part of an Arkansas offense that ended up going 4–7 with close losses to Georgia and LSU.
-McFadden tallied over one hundred rushing yards in five games, with his best performance coming on a 31-carry, 190-yard game against Georgia.
-McFadden followed the Georgia game with a 187-yard effort against the South Carolina Gamecocks.
-McFadden also completed his first pass in a Razorback uniform in the game against LSU, when he completed a pass to Marcus Monk for thirteen yards on a critical fourth quarter drive.
+McFadden made his Arkansas debut on September 3, recording nine carries for 70 yards and a touchdown in a victory over Missouri State in the team's first game.
+On October 8, McFadden had 11 carries for 125 yards and two touchdowns in a win over Louisiana-Monroe.
+In the next game against Auburn, he rushed 13 times for 108 yards and two touchdowns.
+McFadden had 31 carries for 190 yards and two touchdowns on the road against Georgia.
+He followed the Georgia game with a 32-carry, 187-yard effort against South Carolina.
+Two weeks later against Mississippi State, McFadden had 21 carries for 165 yards and two touchdowns in the victory.
+He completed his first pass in a Razorback uniform in the game against LSU, when he completed a pass to Marcus Monk for 13 yards.
+McFadden was an integral part of an Arkansas offense that ended up going 4–7 with close losses to Georgia and LSU.
+In 2005, his true freshman season, McFadden rushed 176 times for 1,113 yards and 11 touchdowns.

 McFadden ended the season with the most yards a freshman running back had ever gained in an Arkansas uniform, and became only the seventh Southeastern Conference player to rush over 1,000 yards as a freshman.
 He was recognized at the end of the season as Southeastern Conference (SEC) Freshman of the Year honors by both the SEC Media as well as SEC coaches.
 McFadden also garnered Freshman All-American nods, and was named as Newcomer of the Year for the Southeastern Conference by ESPN.
 He continued through spring practice early the next year as the number one running back on the Razorback depth chart, a spot he never relinquished while on campus.